gmp26/grunt-panda/README.md

         ]
 ```

-If metaDataPath is defined, any Yaml metadata stripped from file headers can be merged into a single file.
+If `metaDataPath` is defined, any Yaml metadata stripped from file headers is merged and written to that path.

+In addition, or alternatively, you can pipe the metadata to a function returned by a node module specified in `pipeToModule`.

 ```coffee
     panda